buddhist-uni/buddhist-uni.github.io/_tags/social.md

 footer_info: <a href="https://commons.wikimedia.org/wiki/File:Khalili_Collections_Set_of_four_padded_silk_panels_1.jpg">Khalili Collections</a>, <a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>, via Wikimedia Commons
 ---

-People in general and the ideas that have them.
+People and the ideas that have them.